 Another bonus of eConsults: they reduce the backlog of specialty appointments (and associated wait times) by enabling PCPs to create an expedient care plan under the guidance of a specialist, but without requiring that the patient schedule a separate specialist consultation.

 eConsults empower PCPs to offer a convenient care plan without eliminating specialist input.
 Specialist-guided care plans often include follow-up PCP visits and testing within the primary care setting.
-This approach is reimbursable for the specialist, while making ongoing care more accessible and convenient for the patient.
+This approach reimburses the specialist while making ongoing care more accessible and convenient for the patient.

 Here’s an example of how an eConsult care plan scenario might work in the real world:

-In the above scenario, the patient has access to a specialist visit, but the eConsult is completed in a virtual environment.
-The patient isn’t required to schedule an appointment or see the specialist.
-The goal is not only to avoid an ER or emergency clinic visit, which can be costly and unnecessary, but to achieve expedient care closure for the patient.
+The patient can access a specialist visit in the above scenario, but the eConsult is completed in a virtual environment.
+The patient isn’t required to schedule an appointment or see a specialist.
+The goal is not only to avoid an ER or emergency clinic visit, which can be costly and unnecessary but to achieve expedient care closure for the patient.

 A 2016 study found that patients waited an average of 24 days for an initial appointment with a new physician.
 That time frame can skyrocket in busy metropolitan areas like Boston (where the average is 52 days).

-In contrast, eConsults can minimize ER visits and reduce specialist wait times by helping PCPs their low acuity patients with specialists within 24 hours.
+In contrast, eConsults can minimize ER visits and reduce specialist wait times by helping PCPs and their low-acuity patients with specialists within 24 hours.

-- An expedient care plan which is overseen by a specialist contributes to better patient outcomes as well as improved patient experience.
+- An expedient care plan which is overseen by a specialist contributes to better patient outcomes and improved patient experience.

-While there is no magic bullet that can solve the overarching issues of inefficiency and lack of access within the US healthcare system, eConsults help mitigate them by enabling access to specialty care from within a primary care setting.
+While no magic bullet can solve the overarching issues of inefficiency and lack of access within the US healthcare system, eConsults help mitigate them by enabling access to specialty care from within a primary care setting.